 - Although these dogs are generally friendly, they can get annoyed easily.
 It’s common for them to snap or growl at people who are causing them irritation.

-- The Schweenie will usually find their comfortable place in a household.
+- The Schweenie will usually find a comfortable place in a household.
 They will eat and sleep here and usually won’t let other household pets near this area.

 - Schweenies are very independent dogs for the most part.
 You can leave them home for long periods of time, and they will remain unaffected.

 Physical Traits of the Schweenie

 These dogs are generally quite small and don’t grow to be more than 10 inches tall.
 They are short and fluffy with the squat legs of a Dachshund.

 This means that they are good at finding nooks and crannies all around your house to hide in.

 Sometimes they have been known to hole up inside of peoples’ kitchen cabinets or behind large pieces of furniture.